 What you need to do if your drug can be covered under Part B or Part D

 Certain drugs may be covered under Part B for some medical conditions and under Part D for other medical conditions.
-If you take a drug that could be covered under Medicare Part B or Medicare Part D, you will have to get a Part B or Part D determination, a special kind of prior authorization, before the drug can be filled.
+If you take a drug that could be covered under Medicare Part B or Medicare Part D, you will have to get a Part B or Part D determination before the drug can be filled.

 Contact SilverScript at 1.877.876.7214.
 TTY users should call 711.